 One summer morning, twelve-year-old Edward Adler, his beloved older brother, his parents, and 183 other passengers board a flight in Newark headed for Los Angeles.
 Among them are a Wall Street wunderkind, a young woman coming to terms with an unexpected pregnancy, an injured veteran returning from Afghanistan, a business tycoon, and a free-spirited woman running away from her controlling husband.
 Halfway across the country, the plane crashes.
 Edward is the sole survivor.
 Edward’s story captures the attention of the nation, but he struggles to find a place in a world without his family

 October 12 The Turn of the Key by Ruth Ware

 When she stumbles across the ad, she’s looking for something else completely.
 But it seems like too good an opportunity to miss—a live-in nannying post, with a staggeringly generous salary.
 And when Rowan Caine arrives at Heatherbrae House, she is smitten—by the luxurious “smart” home fitted out with all modern conveniences, by the beautiful Scottish Highlands, and by this picture-perfect family.
 What she doesn’t know is that she’s stepping into a nightmare—one that will end with a child dead and herself in prison awaiting trial for murder.

-September 14 6:00pm The Water Dance by Ta-Nehisi Coates
+September 14 The Water Dancer by Ta-Nehisi Coates

 Young Hiram Walker was born into bondage.
 When his mother was sold away, Hiram was robbed of all memory of her – but was gifted with a mysterious power.
 Years later, when Hiram almost drowns in a river, that same power saves his life.
 This brush with death births an urgency in Hiram and a daring scheme: to escape from the only home he’s ever known.